VeronicaRX/constrained-docking/README.md

 # constrained-docking

 Overview

-Both Autodock Vina (ADV) and rDock are molecular docking program useful for computer aided drug design In this tutorial we will learn how to run MCS and pharmacophore based constrained docking on vina and rDock.
+Both Autodock Vina (ADV) and rDock are molecular docking programs useful for computer aided drug design.
+In this tutorial we will learn how to run MCS and pharmacophore based constrained docking on vina and rDock.

 Requirements